 However, you can start to see damage with winds as low as around 50 miles per hour, especially if your roof is older or installed improperly.
 After every major storm with sustained high winds, do a visual check of your roof to see if it appears you have any damage, no matter the actual velocity of the winds.

 What type of roof is the strongest against high wind storms?

 Both fiberglass shingles and clay shingles can be a strong choice when looking for a roof that can handle high winds.
 When installed properly, several options can be rated at 150 miles an hour.
-However, these options can have drawbacks: Clay shingles, for example, can be damaged in the winds or they can break off during high winds and become dangerous projectiles.
+However, these options can have drawbacks.
+For examples, winds can damage clay shingles, or they can break off during high winds and become dangerous projectiles.

-For overall durability, metal roofing is probably the best roofing material to consistently sustain high winds for the duration of the life of the roof.
+For overall durability, metal roofing is one of the best roofing materials to consistently sustain high winds for the duration of the life of the roof.
 Metal roofing has less seams and overlaps than other roof options.
 In addition, it has fewer places for wind and water to get underneath the roof, making it a great option for high-wind or tornado prone areas.
 Most metal roofs are rated at 150 miles per hour.

 Best roof shape for high wind storms?

 For wind protection, you want a hip roof that has four slopes, pitched ideally at about 30 degrees.
 The idea is that more slopes will handle high winds better, so anything more than a two-slope gable roof will be more resistant to wind damage.